The Greater Danbury Center for Endodontics Provides Precision Dentistry

 In addition to allowing precise, close-up work, the microscope directs a beam of light directly on the teeth, minimizing glare to you.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
-Exposure time for dental radiographs is extremely minimal. conjunction=”and”” data-shortcode=”LAST_NAME” >Drs.
-Mascia, Joon or Ramsey utilizes Digital Imaging Technologies within the office.
+Exposure time for dental radiographs is extremely minimal.
+Drs.
+Mascia, Joon and Ramsey utilize Digital Imaging Technologies within the office.
 With digital imaging, exposure to the patient is about 50% less when compared to traditional radiographs.

-The advantages of digital imaging enables us to not only store patient images but also enables us to quickly transfer them to appropriate specialists or insurance companies.
+The advantages of digital imaging enable us to not only store patient images but also enables us to quickly transfer them to appropriate specialists or insurance companies.

-Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
+Digital Images offer more precision since we can view the image on a computer monitor, and enlarge and enhance the image within our software.
+This is a stark contrast to the size and resolution of a traditional X-Ray film.

 Cone Beam Computerized Tomography